gilescope/book-exploring-async-basics/src/introduction.md

 **Me too.**

 So I spent a couple of hundred hours to try to fix that for myself.
-I wrote this story as a result of that and now I invite you to join me on that journey.
+I wrote this book as a result of that reserch, and now I invite you to join me as we try to unvail the secrets of async programming.

 This book aims to take a look at the **why** and **how** of concurrent programming.
-First we build a good foundation of basic knowledge, before we use that knowledge to implement a toy version of the Node.js runtime.
+First we build a good foundation of basic knowledge, before we use that knowledge to investigate how Node.js works by building a Node-inspired runtime.

 > This book is developed in the open and has [it's repository here](https://github.com/cfsamson/book-investigating-async-basics).
-> The book and the accomanying code is MIT licensed so feel free to clone away
+> The book and the [accomanying code](https://github.com/cfsamson/examples-node-eventloop) is MIT licensed so feel free to clone away
 > and play with it.

 I warn you though, we need to venture from philosophical heights where we try to formally define a "task" all the way down to the deep waters where firmware and other strange creatures rule (I believe some of the more wicked creatures there are tasked with naming low level OS syscalls and structures on Windows.
-However, I have yet to confirm this.).
+However, I have yet to confirm this).

 > Everything in this book will cover the topics for the three major Operating Systems
 > Linux, Macos and Windows.
 We'll also only cover the details on how this works